Boundary-Aware Uncertainty for Feature Attribution Explainers: BROADER IMPACT STATEMENT

-As machine learning models are increasingly relied upon in a diverse set of high-impact domains ranging from health-care to financial lending \citep{esteva2019guide, kose2021segmentation, doshi2017towards, 9155614, ashutosh}, it is crucial that users of these models can accurately interpret why predictions are made.
-An understanding of why a model is making a certain prediction is important for users to trust it -- for instance a doctor may wish to know if a skin-cancer classifier's high test-set accuracy comes from the leveraging of truly diagnostic features, or a specific imaging device artifact.
-However, further spurred by the advent of deep learning's increasing popularity \citep{krizhevsky2017imagenet}, many of the models deployed in these high-stakes fields are complex black box's; producing predictions which are non-trivial to explain the reasoning behind.
-The development of many methods for explaining black-box predictions has arisen from this situation \citep{ribeiroLIME, shap_lundberg, covertFeatureRemovalUnifying2020, masoomi2022explanations}, but explanations may have varying quality and consistency.
+Machine learning models are increasingly relied upon in a diverse set of high-impact domains, ranging from healthcare to financial lending \citep{esteva2019guide, kose2021segmentation, doshi2017towards, 9155614, ashutosh, deep_learning_utilizing_suboptimal_spirometry, bazzaz2023active}.
+Therefore, it is crucial that users of these models can accurately interpret why predictions are made.
+For instance, a doctor may wish to know if a skin-cancer classifier's high performance is due to the use of truly diagnostic features, or rather due to spurious imaging device artifacts.
+However, further spurred by the advent of deep learning's increasing popularity, many of the models being deployed in these high-stakes fields are opaque and complex black boxes, producing predictions which are non-trivial to understand.
+Many methods for explaining black-box predictions have been developed to address this issue \citep{ribeiroLIME, shap_lundberg, covertFeatureRemovalUnifying2020, masoomi2022explanations, torop2023smoothhess}, but explanations may have varying quality and consistency.
 Before utilizing explanations in practice, it is essential that users know when, and when not, to trust them.
 Explanation uncertainty is one proxy for this notion of trust, in which more uncertain explanations may be deemed less trustworthy.
 In this work, we explore a new way to model explanation uncertainty, in terms of local decision-boundary complexity.
 In tandem with the careful consideration of domain experts, our methodology may be used to assist in determining when explanations are reliable.
-Our theoretical results provide new insights towards what explanation uncertainty entails, and open the door for future methods expounding upon our formulation.